Solar inverter: String inverter

 Additionally, the efficiency of a panel's output is strongly affected by the load the inverter places on it.
 To maximize production, inverters use a technique called maximum power point tracking to ensure optimal energy harvest by adjusting the applied load.
 However, the same issues that cause output to vary from panel to panel, affect the proper load that the MPPT system should apply.
 If a single panel operates at a different point, a string inverter can only see the overall change, and moves the MPPT point to match.
 This results in not just losses from the shadowed panel, but the other panels too.
 Shading of as little as 9% of the surface of an array can, in some circumstances, reduce system-wide power as much as 54%.
 However, as stated above, these yearly yield losses are relatively small and newer technologies allow some string inverters to significantly reduce the effects of partial shading.

 Another issue, though minor, is that string inverters are available in a limited selection of power ratings.
 This means that a given array normally up-sizes the inverter to the next-largest model over the rating of the panel array.
 For instance, a 10-panel array of 2300 W might have to use a 2500 or even 3000 W inverter, paying for conversion capability it cannot use.
 This same issue makes it difficult to change array size over time, adding power when funds are available (modularity).
 If the customer originally purchased a 2500 W inverter for their 2300 W of panels, they cannot add even a single panel without over-driving the inverter.
 However, this over sizing is considered common practice in today's industry (sometimes as high as 20% over inverter nameplate rating) to account for module degradation, higher performance during winter months or to achieve higher sell back to the utility.

 Other challenges associated with centralized inverters include the space required to locate the device, as well as heat dissipation requirements.
 Large central inverters are typically actively cooled.
-Cooling fans make noise, so location of the inverter relative to offices and occupied areas must be considered.
+Cooling fans make noise, so the location of the inverter relative to offices and occupied areas must be considered.
 And because cooling fans have moving parts, dirt, dust, and moisture can negatively affect their performance over time.
 String inverters are quieter but might produce a humming noise in late afternoon when inverter power is low.